-17. In the event that any Party or Class Party gains access to Discovery Material of another Party from a Third Party or a U.S., state, or foreign governmental agency or court, the Receiving Party shall promptly notify the Producing Party, in writing.
-The Producing Party shall be entitled, and shall be given a reasonable opportunity (not to exceed thirty days following

-18. Except as provided in this paragraph, a Party, Class Party or Third Party who is otherwise required in the AMD Litigation, the Japan Litigation, the Class Litigation, or the California Class Litigation to disclose or produce documents or other Discovery Material that may contain the Confidential Discovery Material of another Party, Class Party or Third Party ("Originating Party") shall not delay or refuse to do so on grounds that such documents or other Discovery Material are held by the Party, Class Party or Third Party subject to obligations of confidentiality toward the Originating Party.
-Instead, the Party, Class Party or Third Party from whom discovery is sought shall promptly notify the "Originating Party" in writing of the required disclosure.
-The Originating Party shall be given a reasonable opportunity (not to exceed thirty days from the date of notice), prior to any production or disclosure of any such Discovery Material, to object to the produced.
-In the event that such Discovery Material is produced, the Discovery Material produced shall be deemed Confidential Discovery Material pursuant to

-Paragraph 3 and shall be marked by the Producing Party in accordance with the requirements of Paragraph 4.
+- 17. In the event that any Party or Class Party gains access to Discovery Material of a Producing Party from another source, the Receiving Party shall promptly notify the Producing Party, in writing.
+The Producing Party shall be entitled, and shall be given a reasonable opportunity (not to exceed thirty days following notice) prior to any non-confidential disclosure or use of such materials, to designate, as appropriate, such materials as Confidential Discovery Material pursuant to the terms of this Protective Order.
+Such designation shall be subject to the terms set forth in Paragraph 16.
+If any such Discovery Material has already been produced and designated as Confidential Discovery Material pursuant to the terms of this Order, then such material shall at all times be governed by the terms of this Protective Order. - 18.
+Except as provided in this paragraph, a Party, Class Party or Non-Party who is otherwise required in the AMD Litigation or the Class Litigation to disclose or produce documents or other Discovery Material that may contain the Confidential Discovery Material of another Party, Class Party or Non-Party ("Originating Party") shall not refuse to do so on grounds that such documents or other Discovery Material are held by the Party, Class Party or Non-Party subject to obligations of confidentiality toward the Originating Party.
+Instead, the Party, Class Party, or Non-Party from whom discovery is sought shall notify the Originating Party in writing of the required disclosure.
+The Originating Party shall be given a reasonable opportunity (not to exceed thirty days from the date of notice), prior to any production or disclosure of any such Discovery Material, to object to the production and until those objections are resolved, the Discovery Material will not be produced.
+In the event that such Discovery Material is produced, the Discovery Material produced shall be deemed Confidential Discovery Material pursuant to Paragraph 3 and shall be marked by the Producing Party in accordance with the requirements of Paragraph 4.

-19. If another court or any U.S., state or foreign governmental agency should request, subpoena, or order the production of Confidential Discovery Materials from any Party that have been produced by any other Party, the Party receiving such a request shall promptly notify the Producing Party in writing.
-Should the Producing Party object to the production, it may seek appropriate relief from the appropriate court or agency, and pending such a request and, if necessary, the entry of an appropriate stay order, the party receiving the request shall not produce the material in dispute so long as it may lawfully refuse.
+19. If another court or any U.S., state or foreign governmental agency should request, subpoena, or order the production of Confidential Discovery Materials from any of the Parties, which Materials have been produced by any other Party, Class Party or Non-Party, the Party or Class Party receiving such a request shall promptly notify the Producing Party in writing and, in the case of a subpoena issued in a civil action by a non-governmental entity, shall promptly object to the subpoena and request that the entity seeking discovery should request such documents directly from the Producing Party.
+Should the Producing Party object to the production, it may seek appropriate relief from the appropriate court or agency, and pending such a request and, if necessary, the entry of an appropriate stay order; the Party or Class Party receiving the request shall not produce the material in dispute so long as it may lawfully refuse.